Scottish Diaspora in "Gwich'in Country," Northwest Territories, Canada. (2003- 2006)

 Wishart, RP.
 (2004).
 'A Story About a Muskox: Some Implications of Tetlit Gwich’in Human-Animal Relationships'. in Cultivating Arctic Landscapes.
 Cultivating Arctic Landscapes, pp. 79-92.

-Wishart, RP. & Loovers, P. (in press).
+Wishart, RP. & Loovers, P. (2013).
 'Building Log Cabins in Teetl’it Gwich’in Country: Vernacular Architecture and Articulations of Presence'. in D Anderson, R Wishart & V Vate (eds), About the Hearth: Perspectives on the Home, Hearth and Household in the Circumpolar North.
 Berghahn Books, pp. 54-68.

 Contributions to Conferences